Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cà phê vùi cát nóng: Di sản sống giữa lòng Istanbul - 8

 Coffee is more than just an afternoon treat.
-It is a moment of silence in the hustle and bustle of life, a way for Turks to maintain social relationships, and a gateway for visitors to enter a culture that blends East and West.
+It is a moment of silence in the hustle and bustle of life, a way for Turks to maintain social relationships, and a window for visitors to enter a culture that blends East and West.

-Whether you're standing on a corner of old Istanbul, or in a luxury hotel overlooking the Bosphorus, the aroma of Turkish coffee has the power to transport you back to a culture that has been alive for 500 years - in the hot sand, in the poetry, and in the hearts of the people.
+Whether you're standing on a corner of old Istanbul, or in a luxury hotel overlooking the Bosphorus, the aroma of Turkish coffee has the power to transport you back to a culture that has been alive for 500 years - in the hot sand, in poetry, and in the hearts of its people.

 Photo: Bao Khanh